jpverkamp/blog/content/reviews/books/Garth Ennis/The Boys/12 - The Boys, Volume 12 The Bloody Doors Off.md

 page_count: 170
 series_index: [12]
 ---
 And so it ends.
-We already had one heck of a climax in {{< goodreads book="The Boys, Volume 11: Over the Hills with the Swords of a Thousand Men" text=" The Boys, Volume 11: Over the Hills with the Swords of a Thousand Men " >}} , but now we have to deal with the fallout of that--and a few remaining twists to find along the way.
+We already had one heck of a climax in [[The Boys, Volume 11: Over the Hills with the Swords of a Thousand Men]]() , but now we have to deal with the fallout of that--and a few remaining twists to find along the way.
 After all, there are still supes about.
 And as I've been saying the entire time: the Boys *are* supes.

 Some thoughts: